Use these conversation starters for a first date to open up the flow of conversation and have an amazing time!

 17. What do you value most in a friendship?

-Another question to help you determine if this person shares your values and long term goals.
+Bringing up topics around personal relationships is a great way to help you determine if this person shares your values and long term goals.
 A great follow up to the best friend question.

 18. If you could describe your musical taste in three artists, who would they be?
 (Or Books, Genre, Authors etc)